open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 # easyrtcMsg

-"easyrtcMsg" is the socket.io emit type which easyRTC uses for custom application level messages.
+"easyrtcMsg" is the socket.io emit type which EasyRTC uses for custom application level messages.

 ## Incoming (to server)